 This Canadian resume guide will show you:

 Starting your Canadian resume?
-Our AI Resume Builder simplifies the process.
+Our AI Resume Builder simplifies the process from any device.
 Just enter your job title and receive customized content for each section of your resume, all of which meet the standards of Canadian employers.

 - Keep your resume brief and focused.
 Just like in the U.S., Canadian resumes are typically between one and two pages.
 You should aim to concisely present your most relevant experience and skills without overwhelming the reader with unnecessary details.

-- Don’t list references on your resume.
-In Canada, it’s common practice to provide references only upon request.
-Instead of listing your references, use the valuable space on your resume to expand on your achievements and skills.
+- Don't list references on your resume.
+Both American and Canadian resumes omit references in favor of expanding on achievements and skills.
 Be prepared to provide references later in the application process if the employer asks for them.

 How to Write a Canadian Resume